Ama Hemmah

-Ama Hemmah (1947–2010) was a Ghanaian woman who was burned to death on suspicion of being a witch.
+Ama Hemmah (1937–2010) was a Ghanaian woman who was burned to death on suspicion of being a witch.

 Immolation

-Around 10:00 am on 20 November 2010, at Tema Site 15, evangelical pastor Samuel Fletcher Sagoe visited his sister, Emilia, where he saw Hemmah sitting in her sister's bedroom while Emilia's children were at school.
+Around 10:00 am on 20 November 2010, at Tema Site 15, evangelical pastor Samuel Fletcher Sagoe visited his sister, Emilia, where he saw Hemmah sitting in his sister's bedroom while Emilia's children were at school.
 Sagoe raised an alarm, which attracted the attention of Samuel Ghunney and others in the neighborhood.
 According to Mr. Augustine Gynening, Assistant Commissioner of Police, Hemmah was purported to be a witch.
 Hemmah was then allegedly tortured into a confession of witchcraft by a group of five people, at which point they allegedly attempted to exorcise the evil spirit in Hemmah by dousing her in kerosene and setting her on fire.
 Members of the group claim they poured anointing oil on the woman, which accidentally caught fire.

 A student nurse, Deborah Pearl Adumoah, came to her rescue and sent her to the Community One Police Station.
 Hemmah was transferred to Tema General Hospital, where she died the following day.
 She was 72 years old.